-Even though Fitbit is a brilliant gadget and really useful as a health monitor, it does have certain limitations.
+Even though Fitbit is a brilliant gadget and really useful as a health tool, it does have certain limitations.
 For example, it won’t automatically keep track of naps shorter than one hour, since that’s the default resting period that will activate the automated readings.
-If you’re adept of short naps, you will have to remember to activate sleep mode manually whenever you lie down.
+If you’re adept of short naps and you want to capture all your sleep stats, you will have to remember to activate sleep mode manually whenever you lie down.

-Which means you will get info on how long you slept, how many times you woke up and the number of times you were restless.
-Your Fitbit tracker’s settings can record your sleep in either “sensitive” mode for detailed sleep reporting or “normal” mode.
-The sensitive setting will cause your tracker to record nearly all movements as time spent restless or awake.
-The normal setting counts significant movements as being awake (such as rolling over), and is appropriate for most users..
+For a long time, Fitbit devices had no way of detecting sleep cycles.
+They only gathered info on how long you slept, how many times you woke up and the number of times you were restless.
+There is a “sensitive” setting which causes your tracker to record nearly all movements as time spent restless or awake.
+The “normal” setting counts significant movements as being awake (such as rolling over).

 Essential reading: Ten gadgets for advanced sleep monitoring

-Fitbit has recently introduced a few interesting features: personalized sleep goals based on your sleep data to achieve your optimal amount of sleep each night; customized bedtime and wakeup targets to establish sleep consistency; reminders to stay on schedule, and a sleep schedule history to chart your progress.
+There are other useful features, too.
+One of these are personalized sleep goals based on your sleep data which are there to help you achieve your optimal amount of sleep each night.
+This includes customized bedtime and wakeup targets to establish sleep consistency; reminders to stay on schedule, and a sleep schedule history to chart your progress.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!